-Hormone changes in women: Change in oestrogen levels about the time of periods may be linked to migraines.
+Changes in oestrogen levels about the time of periods may be linked to migraines.

 Shock, stress, anxiety, depression, excitement, etc.

 Too little or too much sleep, jet lag, poor-quality sleep

 Tiredness, exertion, odd work hours, bad posture

 Alcohol, excess caffeine, missing meals, dehydration, tyramine-containing foods, processed foods, etc.

 Bright light, loud noise, smoking, weather changes, strong odour, etc.

 Sleep tablets and oral contraceptives can contribute to migraines

 Apart from noting these triggers, it is important to bear in mind that:

-A general physician diagnoses migraine by:
+A general physician diagnoses a migraine by: